CartoDB/CartoDB-SQL-API/doc/API.md

   The PHP library handles basic OAuth and provides a wrapper around the SQL API to get PHP objects straight from SQL calls to CartoDB.
 [Fork it on GitHub!](https://github.com/Vizzuality/cartodbclient-php)

 - **PYTHON**
-  Currently experimental, but serves as a good guide for those looking to get started.
+  Provides API Key and xAuth access to SQL API.
 [Fork it on GitHub!](https://github.com/vizzuality/cartodb-python)

 - **JAVA**
   Very basic example of how to access CartoDB SQL API using OAuth.
 [Fork it on GitHub!](https://github.com/Vizzuality/cartodb-java-client)